mamun2519/workshop/DSA/readme.md

 - You look up a word (the key)
 - And get its meaning (the value)
 - The book (hash table) organizes things so you can find any word quickly

+**Importance**:

+Speed: It provides super-fast access to data
+Search Efficiency: Unlike arrays or lists, you don’t need to scan everything to find a specific value Widely Used: It’s used everywhere—databases, caching, lookup tables, symbol tables in compilers, etc.